Social work teams in children's social care

 The referral and assessment service is a front-line social work service.
 The team assesses and provides services to children in need and children who are at risk of serious harm and in need of protection.
 The service also includes the emergency duty team which deals with children's welfare outside of office hours and at weekends.

-The family social work service works with children and their families across the spectrum of statutory intervention, where children are subject to child in need plans or child protection plans, or are in the care of the Council.
+The Family Support and Safeguarding service works with children and their families across the spectrum of statutory intervention, where children are subject to child in need plans or child protection plans, or are in the care of the Council.
 They work closely with parents and wider family members with the aim of increasing safety and sustainable, positive outcomes for their children.

-The service also incorporates the Meliot Contact and Assessment Centre which is a specialist centre offering supervised and supported contact to children and their families where children are placed in local authority care.
+The service also incorporates the Meliot Family Centre which is a specialist centre offering supervised and supported contact to children and their families where children are placed in local authority care.
 In addition, senior social workers at the centre carry out parenting assessments in complex cases which are before the courts.

-The looked after children service provides case management for looked after children whose care plan is that they will not be returning to the care of their birth family.
-It also supports looked-after children and care leavers in their transition to adulthood from the age of 16 (and in some circumstances up to the age of 25) and has the lead responsibility for corporate parenting and forming a children in care council.
+The Corporate Parenting service provides case management for looked after children whose care plan is that they will not be returning to the care of their birth family.
+The service also supports children looked after and care leavers in their transition to adulthood from the age of 16 (and in some circumstances up to the age of 25) and has the lead responsibility for corporate parenting and the children in care council.

 We have two active children in care councils and a care leaver’s forum.
 We promote group work and creative activities for our children including music and spoken word and trips both in the UK and abroad which staff help to organise and participate in.